Pony Club at GEC

 Achievement Badges – These are available in twenty subjects.
 Members who are successful are awarded an embroidered badge which can be sewn onto sweatshirts.

 Camps – Summer Camps are held each year and are brilliant fun for children.
 It also gives the grown ups a chance to get some peace and quiet!
 The children are allocated a horse/pony for the duration.
 During camp they will enjoy a variety of ridden activities in all disciplines plus games on and off horseback.
 Also included is instruction in stable management and plenty of practice in grooming and mucking out.

-For more information on our Summer camps for 2018, please email us.
+For more information on our Summer camps for 2023, please call the yard.

 Competitions – In Jumping and Dressage with superb rosettes to be won.

 Fun Days – Games, treasure hunts, quizzes and a host of other activities.